12660 Lindo Lane, Lakeside, CA 92040

 Lindo Lake in Lakeside, is the only natural lake in the County of San Diego and was originally fed by Quail Creek.
 In the 1960’s a dam was constructed on Quail Creek upstream of Lindo Lake which severed natural water flow into the lake.
 Stormwater and urban runoff from the hillsides surrounding Lindo Lake became its primary source of water and water quality has deteriorated over the years.

-Lake restoration will be completed in two phases: Phase 1 will restore the east basin and Phase 2 will restore the west basin of Lindo Lake.
-Phase 1/east basin work will begin construction in winter 2019-2020 and be completed in summer 2021.
-Phase I is funded at a total project cost of $7,525,000.
+Lake restoration will be completed in two phases: Phase 1 will restore the east basin and Phase 2 will restore the west basin.
+Phase 1 (east basin) construction is underway and is anticipated to be completed summer 2022.
+For more information about the construction project please see project updates on our Development Projects page here.